spyderbibek/spyderbibek/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [AnimeZone](http://animezone.info/).
+- 🔭 I’m currently working on [AnimeZone](http://animezone.info/) && MovieZone.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript & nodejs
-- 😄 Pronouns: He/His

 **Languages and Tools:**